 Bond Program Project List

-Harris County Commissioners Court directed Flood Control District staff to develop a list of potential projects that could be built with bond funding.
-This is not an exact list of projects that must be or will be built with bond proceeds.
-It represents a list of projects that would meet the goal of the bond election, which is to both assist with recovery after previous flooding events (including Harvey) and to make our county more resilient for the future.
+On August 14, 2018, Harris County Commissioners Court approved a list of flood risk reduction projects that would meet the goal of the 2018 bond election, which is to both assist with recovery after previous flooding events (including Harvey) and to make our county more resilient for the future.

 This list of 237 projects includes 38 projects that were added as a result of Community Engagement Meetings held across Harris County in June, July and August, 2018.
 A meeting was held for each of Harris County’s 22 watersheds and in the Halls Bayou watershed (a tributary to Greens Bayou).

-Following the August 25 election, depending on the outcome, project ideas will be reviewed and the project list could be updated, as appropriate.
+Now that voters have approved the bonds, project ideas will continue to be reviewed and the project list could be updated, as appropriate.